yonasBSD/forgejo/docs/unsure-where-to-put/threat_analysis_star_activity.md

 Threat Score with values between 1 - 6

-* Damage – wie groß wäre der Schaden, wenn der Angriff erfolgreich ist?
-6 ist ein sehr schlimmer Schaden.
+* Damage – how severe would the damage be if the attack is successful?
+6 is a very bad damage.
-* Reproducibility – wie einfach wäre der Angriff reproduzierbar?
-6 ist sehr einfach zu reproduzieren.
+* Reproducibility – how easy would the attack be reproducible?
+6 is very easy to reproduce.
-* Exploitability – wieviel Zeit, Aufwand und Erfahrung sind notwendig, um die Bedrohung auszunutzen?
-6 ist sehr einfach zu machen.
+* Exploitability – How much time, effort and experience are necessary to exploit the threat?
+6 is very easy to make.
-* Affected Users – wenn eine Bedrohung ausgenutzt werden würde, wieviel Prozent der Benutzer wären betroffen?
+* Affected Users – if a threat were exploited, how many percentage of users would be affected?
-* Discoverability – Wie einfach lässt sich ein Angriff entdecken?
-Muss der Angreifer Strafverfolgung erwarten?
-6 ist sehr schwer zu entdecken / ist gar nicht illegal
+* Discoverability – How easy can an attack be discovered?
+Does the attacker have to expect prosecution?
+6 is very hard to discover / is not illegal

 ## Contributors